ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _The Messenger._

 #### 1878-05-08 &middot; Philadelphia, Pa.

 [This text is not available under an open license.]

 ---

 ## [From _Marshall County Republican._](https://chroniclingamerica.loc.gov/lccn/sn84038034/1878-05-09/ed-1/seq-4)

 #### 1878-05-09 &middot; Plymouth, Ind.

 <table style="width: 100%;"><tr><td style="width: 50%">

-ful lives are those that bless
+eautiful lives are those that bless
 Silert rivers of bappicsss.
 Whose hidden fountain but few may guess.
 Beautiful twilight at set of sun.